vespucchi/library/README.md

 # library
-This is a project for The Odin Project in which I have to make a library using Object Constructors and LocalStorage.
+This is a project for The Odin Project in which I have to make a library using Object Constructors